Early Years Curriculum

-The curriculum of the federal state of Berlin divides children’s development into five different areas:
+The curriculum of the federal state of Berlin divides child development into five different categories:

-- Personal and social development: children learn to respect their own needs and those of others, to unfold their own personalities and to develop assurance, confidence and consideration in their dealings with others.
+- Personal and social development: : the children learn to respect their own needs and those of others, to unfold their own personalities and to develop confidence, trust and consideration in communicating with others.

-- Communicative and linguistic development: we teach children to use language as a form of communication an encourage their competence in speaking and forming sounds.
-Furthermore, we support them in speaking an understanding both German and English.
+- Communicative and linguistic development: we teach the children to use language as a form of communication and encourage their competences in speaking and forming sounds.
+Furthermore, we support them in speaking and understanding both German and English.

-- Mathematical and scientific development: we give children practically oriented acces to the basic mathematical and scientific concepts that can be applied in the real world.
+- Mathematical and scientific skill development: we give the children access to basic mathematical and scientific concepts that can be applied in the real world.

-- Creative development: we provide the children with a wide range of materials, projects, spaces and impulses to enable them to develop their creativity.
+- Creative development: we provide the children with a wide range of different materials, projects, locations and impulses to enable them to develop their creativity.

-- Physical development: physical development, according to the child's age, is not only important for a child’s health but also serves as the basis for cognitive development.
-We therefore foster the children’s fine and gross motor skills and their ability to handle tools as well as making them aware of what constitutes a healthy lifestyle.
+- Physical development: Age-appropriate physical development is not only important for a child’s health but also serves as the basis for cognitive development.
+We therefore foster the children’s fine and gross motor skills and their ability to handle tools as well as develop their awareness for healthy living.